3 March 2026

 On my student shifts, I often felt a sense of partition within myself.
 On one hand, I'd want to spend hours sitting at the "bedside" whispering gentle encouragement, loving on the woman to make her feel safe, powerful and secure, but stepping away and being present at a distance when space was needed.
 On the other, I was constantly being pulled into the explicitly clinical within predetermined timeframes: the observations, the checklists, the vaginal examinations, the foetal monitoring, the neverending paperwork...

-I did often manage this, but I also experienced a lot of restriction: the supervisor pressuring me to ask if we can do just one more thing before I was "allowed" to leave the women alone, the "no you cannot do this because it's not in our guideline" when suggesting something more holistic but clinically sound, the "no you need to focus on her clinical care, the aromatherapy foot massage can wait" when I knew what the women needed most in that specific moment was grounding and/or the pain-relieving/oxytocin producing effects of the oil, or the inevitable pit in my stomach when I'd hear "make space for baby" as the birthing women were taken out of the beautiful, optimal positions I was supporting them to birth in into outdated obstetric defaults (usually on their back, often in lithotomy), despite all the evidence behind optimal positioning out there; if they have a decent midwife, women often don't labour in bed.
+One might think that both can be executed at the same time, after all the non-clinical elements of labour care, such as supporting optimal positioning through biomechanics, or helping with hypnobirthing techniques, are also the job of a midwife.
+But, while I did often manage this, I also experienced a lot of restriction: the supervisor pressuring me to ask if we can do just one more thing before I was "allowed" to leave the women alone, the "no you cannot do this because it's not in our " when suggesting something more holistic but clinically sound, the "no you need to focus on her clinical care, the aromatherapy massage can wait" when I knew what the women needed most in that specific moment was grounding and/or the pain-relieving/ producing effects of the oil, or the inevitable pit in my stomach when I'd hear "make space for baby" as the birthing women were taken out of the beautiful, optimal positions I was supporting them to birth in into outdated obstetric defaults (usually on their back, often in , despite all the evidence behind optimal positioning out there).
+If they have a decent midwife, women often don't labour in bed.

 So much of me inside would want to scream.
 But I'd take a deep breath and carry on, gently but firmly advocating for the family when needed.
-I was being trained to keep mums and babies clinically safe, and as much as that matters enormously the emotional health of parents is just as important.
+I was being trained to keep mums and babies clinically safe, and as much as that matters enormously, the emotional health of parents is just as important.
 In NHS midwifery, however, emotional wellbeing often comes second to physical safety.
-A psychologically traumatic birth can often be dismissed as "just another unfortunate day on the job", whereas a physical injury may become a reportable incident (and even then, not all iatrogenic harm is acknowledged).
+A psychologically traumatic birth can often be dismissed as "just another unfortunate day on the job", whereas a physical injury may become a reportable incident (and even then, not all is acknowledged).

 I loved the clinical care, and I thrived when supporting complex births, but I was (and still am) perpetually frustrated by clinical priorities consistently overriding emotional or holistic care for no good reason.
 My approach was genuinely well-rounded, and that doesn't sit comfortably within the systemic pressures currently facing the NHS and its staff.